-The most popular time to visit is during the summer, but to be honest as I mentioned before the best season is early fall.
-Visiting during September-October means avoiding crowded beaches and long lines at restaurants.
-Although if you are planning a trip specifically around Festival of the Arts (including the Pageant of the Masters) then it’s worth braving the summer crowds.
+The most popular time to visit is during the summer, but Laguna Beach in early fall is one of my favorite times of year.
+The summer crowds have gone home, and California is having its second summer with mild balmy days.
+Visiting during September-October also means avoiding crowded beaches and long lines at restaurants.
+Although if you are planning a trip specifically around the Festival of the Arts (including the Pageant of the Masters) then it’s worth braving the summer crowds for that.

-If you want to extend your day trip into a weekend getaway, you can definitely splurge on stunning beach-side resorts, but if you’re looking for something a bit more affordable, these two are great options:
+If you want to extend your day trip into a Laguna Beach weekend, you can definitely splurge on stunning beach-side resorts, but if you’re looking for something a bit more affordable, here are three great options.

 This spotless motel has all the creature comforts without being pretentious or emptying your wallet.
 Hotel amenities include a pool with a fire pit, BBQ facilities, kitchenettes and free parking.
 Best of all it’s a block away from the beach and an easy walk to downtown.

 This affordable option is a quick drive to downtown, but removed far enough from the action to create a peaceful retreat.
 The hotel is located right across the street from the scenic Woods Cove Beach, where sunset strolls are a must.
 Amenities include a complementary breakfast.

 To truly immerse yourself into Southern California chic, this boutique hotel will immediately make you feel right at home with its airy surfer-centric, beach cottage design.
 It’s a short walk away from the beach and the center of town, and offers complementary coffee to jump start your day.

 Laguna Beach is one of my favorite places to visit in South Orange County, with so many awesome sights to see.
 Let me know your favorite things to do in Laguna in the comments below!